-High or Low Car Insurance Deductible: Which is Better for You and Your Wallet?
+Is High or Low Deductible Car Insurance Right for You?

-Is having a high deductible car insurance policy better than a low deductible car insurance policy?
+Is having a high deductible car insurance policy better than a low deductible?
 Financial Experts will tell you a high deductible car insurance plan is smart because your monthly premium payments will be lower.
 “Good deal,” you think, and so you opt for the $1,000 deductible.

 Then you hit a telephone pole while backing out of a parking space.
-When you take your car to the body shop for a quote, you realize you’re on the hook for paying the entire cost of repairs.
+When you take your car to the body shop for a quote, you realize you have to pay the $1,000 deductible before your insurance will help with your claim at all.
+Repair costs are less than $1,000 so you don’t get any financial assistance from your insurance company.
 How is this a good deal?

 When you’re weighing high or low deductible car insurance, you have to consider a few factors, including your finances, your driving record, and your premium costs.
 We’ll help you choose.